-Karanovic & Nikolic in cooperation with local lawyers
+Karanovic & Partners in cooperation with local lawyers

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-There are no restrictions for foreigners to hold shares in domestic property owning companies.
-However, foreigners can own and occupy real estate subject to certain restrictions.
-For example: foreigners can only have a long-term lease over agricultural land (subject to reciprocity and obtainment of certain consents); citizens of Member States of the European Union and the Organization for Economic Cooperation and Development (“Member States”) can own buildings and construction land or have a long-term lease over construction land under same conditions as domestic citizens, while citizens of other countries can have the mentioned rights only pursuant to reciprocity; etc.
+Domestic companies and citizens may own and occupy real estate and shares in property owning companies without restrictions.
+Foreigners are not restricted to hold shares in domestic property-owning companies, and can own and occupy real estate subject to certain restrictions: (i) citizens of Member States of the European Union and the Organization for Economic Cooperation and Development (“Member States”) can own buildings and construction land or have long-term lease over construction land under same conditions as domestic citizens; (ii) citizens of other countries can have the mentioned rights only pursuant to reciprocity; (iii) foreigners can only have long-term lease over agricultural land subject to reciprocity and obtainment of certain consents; etc.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

-No, except with respect to individuals, organisations and governments that are subject to sanctions or protective measures (adopted by relevant Macedonian authorities or international organisations (and accepted by domestic authorities during appropriate procedures)).
-Additionally, foreign companies seated in countries which are considered as high risk under the Macedonian anti-money laundering regulations will be subject of enhanced client due diligence.
+No, except with respect to individuals, organisations and governments that are subject to sanctions, protective or restrictive measures (adopted by relevant authorities in North Macedonia or international organisations (and accepted by domestic authorities during appropriate procedures)).
+Additionally, foreign companies seated in countries which are considered as high risk under the anti-money laundering regulations of North Macedonia will be subject to enhanced client due diligence.
 In cases where the measures for client due diligence cannot be implemented, the business relationship/transaction will be rejected.
-Finally, certain credit operations must be recorded with the National Bank of the Republic of Macedonia for statistical purposes.
+Finally, certain credit operations must be recorded with the National Bank of the Republic of North Macedonia for statistical purposes.

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.